-Collections and services of the Science and Engineering Library (SEL) support research and programs in all HSSEAS departments and in Atmospheric Sciences, Chemistry and Biochemistry, Earth and Space Sciences, Mathematics, Physics and Astronomy, and related institutes.
-The main SEL site houses the engineering, mathematics, astronomy, and atmospheric sciences collections, most public service staff and librarians, and divisions for acquisitions, administration, cataloguing, public services, and interlibrary loan.
-Chemistry, geology-geophysics, and physics collections are in separate buildings.
+Collections and services of the Science and Engineering Library (SEL) support research and programs in all HSSEAS departments and in Atmospheric Sciences.
+Chemistry and Biochemistry, Earth and Space Sciences, Mathematics, Physics and Astronomy, Statistics, and related institutes.
+The main SEL site houses the engineering, mathematics, astronomy, and atmospheric sciences collections, most public service staff and librarians, and divisions for administration, cataloguing, collection development, public services, and interlibrary loan.
+Chemistry, geologygeophysics, and physics collections are in separate buildings.

-The SEL collection contains over 460,000 volumes, subscriptions to almost 7,000 current serials, and over 1,900,000 technical reports.
-Reference assistance is provided weekdays.
-Faculty, staff, and students can e-mail reference questions and renewal requests to the library at selref@library.ucla.edu and use all features of the University Library's web-based information system.
+The SEL collection contains over 568,000 volumes, subscriptions to almost 6,000 current serials, and over 4,000,000 technical reports.
+Online and in-person reference assistance is provided weekdays.

+Faculty, staff, and students can e-mail questions to the library at sel-ref@library. ucla.edu.